caelebk/discordbot/README.md

   - Implemented ability to obtain specific data off a public google spreadsheet
   - Need to organize/restructure a little better but functionality is good

-- Remindme notifier!
+- Remindme notification reminder!
-  - Implemented a notifier that will ping a notification based on the # of seconds, minutes, hours, days, years.
+  - Implemented a notifier that will ping a notification based on the # of seconds, minutes, hours, days, years inputted.
   - Implemented abillity to clear the notification before it has notified.
   - Implemented abillity to check status of the notification.
   - Implemented a usage limit to one per user to prevent spam.

 - Discord Anime List:
   - Implemented abillity to add/remove onto one of two lists: Currently Watching or Plan to Watch.
   - Implemented persistence through overwriting text file save.

 ## Functions to be Implemented: